ShinyTrinkets/twofold.ts/docs/readme.md

 TwoFold (2✂︎f) tags are just regular TypeScript/ JavaScript functions.

-They receive as input the text inside the tags (in case of double tags), extra tag props and user settings (in case they are defined).
+They receive as input the text inside the tags (in case of double tags), extra tag props and user settings (in case they are defined) and meta about the file and tag node.

 For example, the `increment()` function looks like this: